 Following the enactment of the Health and Social Care Act 2012, drug-related deaths have sharply increased:

-- There were 2,479 drug related deaths involving both legal and illegal drugs registered in England and Wales in 2015.
-This was 48 per cent higher than 2005, and the highest since comparable records began in 1993
+- There were 2,479 drug-related deaths involving both legal and illegal drugs registered in England and Wales in 2015.
+This was 48 per cent higher than in 2005, and the highest since comparable records began in 1993

 Sadly, these increases have occurred despite an overall decrease in the number of people using illicit drugs.
 In 2005/06, 10.5% of adults aged 16 to 59 had taken an illegal drug in the last year.
 This decreased to 8.4% in 2015/16.